AndreNijman/EmuRust/README.md

 - `--interactive` opens the SDL2 window and streams frames in real time.
 - `--limit-fps` enables vsync (~60 FPS).
 Omit it to run as fast as possible.
 - `--scale` resizes the window (`1`, `2`, `4`, `8`, …).
 Use `--scale 1` for native 160×144 output.
-- `--ai` enables the experimental AI controller pipeline (currently a stub).
-When active, the emulator begins capturing Game Boy Tetris RAM (playfield, level, lines, next piece) each frame and logging summary stats so future learning agents can act on the state.
+- `--ai` enables the experimental AI controller.
+It currently presses random directions to keep the pipeline exercised, captures Game Boy Tetris RAM every frame, logs summaries, and (optionally) writes JSONL datasets when `--ai-log path` is provided.
+Use `--ai-seed` for reproducible runs.
 - Audio is streamed automatically through SDL2, so if your system audio is configured you should hear the ROM immediately.